takeshinishimura/fude/README.md

 The fude package provides utilities to facilitate handling of Fude Polygon data downloadable from the Ministry of Agriculture, Forestry and Fisheries (MAFF) website.
-The word “fude” (“筆”) is a Japanese counter suffix used when referring to land parcels.
+The word fude is a Japanese counter suffix used when referring to land parcels.

 ## Obtaining Data